krisztinanmth/krisztinanmth/README.md

 ---

-### 👩🏻‍💻 About Me :
+## 👩🏻‍💻 About Me

-I'm krisztina, a passionate full-stack developer originally from Budapest, Hungary, and currently based in London.
+I'm krisztina, a passionate full-stack developer originally from Budapest, Hungary, and currently based in London, UK.
 I specialize in building web applications and have experience working across the entire software development lifecycle.

 ## 🚀 Quick Overview